KPRoche/quantum-raspberry-tie/Autolaunch.md

        ```raspbian
        sudo reboot
        ```

-       And your demonstration program should autolaunch in a window on the Pi desktop once it finishes booting!
+  ## And now your demonstration program should autolaunch in a window on the Pi desktop once it finishes booting!